 Special Edition Baby Blog: What Do All the Colors Mean?
 Zika, Pregnancy & Travel in a Post-Epidemic World

-By Lorrie Harris-Sagaribay, MPH, MotherToBaby North Carolina Back when Zika was first sweeping the western hemisphere, the travel recommendations for pregnant women and couples who were planning pregnancy were clear: avoid any areas that had a risk of Zika infection.
+Back when Zika swept the western hemisphere, the travel recommendations for women who were pregnant or planning a pregnancy were clear: avoid any areas that had a risk of Zika infection.
 It was fairly easy to know where those areas were, as governments and public health organizations around the world worked tirelessly to identify and report cases.
-World maps showing areas of risk provided clear “yes/no” guidance. …
+World maps showing areas of risk provided clear “yes/no” guidance.
+Was there any doubt about who shouldn’t travel where?
+Not really.
+Not back …